5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 Pflueger President Spinning Reel

-The Pflueger President Spinning Reel is for those anglers on a really tight budget and wants a really well-liked reel with tons of great reviews that sells for about $60.00.
+The Pflueger President Spinning Reel is for those anglers on a tight budget who want a well-liked reel with tons of great reviews that sell for about $60.00.

 I would not use a reel under this price or quality for salmon fishing.
 You can get this reel at FishUSA.com for about $70.00